The Index of Dirac Operators on Incomplete Edge Spaces

-We derive a formula for the index of a Dirac operator on an incomplete edge space satisfying a ``geometric Witt condition.''
-We accomplish this by cutting off to a smooth manifold with boundary, applying the Atiyah-Patodi-Singer index theorem, and taking a limit.
-We deduce corollaries related to the existence of positive scalar curvature metrics on incomplete edge spaces.
+\Abstract{We derive a formula for the index of a Dirac operator on a compact, even-dimensional incomplete edge space satisfying a ``geometric Witt condition''.
+We accomplish this by cutting of\/f to a smooth manifold with boundary, applying the Atiyah--Patodi--Singer index theorem, and taking a limit.
+We deduce corollaries related to the existence of positive scalar curvature metrics on incomplete edge spaces.}